-Once again (as I did in Barcelona with flamenco previously), I left the Fado Theater Show for my last day in Lisbon.
-Did know few things about fado, heard some songs, but I was surprised by its outspread in the city.
+Listening to Fado in Lisbon is a special treat.
+Once again, as I did in Barcelona with flamenco, I left the Fado show for my last day in Lisbon.
+I did know a few things about Fado, I heard a few songs but was surprised how frequent it was in the city.

-It seemed that every café or restaurant hosted some kind of “fado-night special”.
-And the atmosphere of such an evening has to stay stuck with you for a long time.
-Listening to a lady singing, over a glass of wine, you just get hypnotized by the melody.
-Did not understand a word, but felt it so intensively!
+Almost every café or restaurant hosted a sort of “Fado-night special”.
+And the atmosphere of such an evening will stick with you for a long time.
+Listening to a local lady singing over a glass of wine is like getting hypnotized by the enchanting melody.
+I didn’t understand a word, but that didn’t matter since I felt it intensively.

-And so, did buy the CD that I am going to bring home, and went to have dinner along with that “fado-special”, but I also wanted to see the (real) show at the theater, to listen to the music in different surroundings which echoes and specializes in performances as such.
+So, I bought the CD that I was going to bring home and went to have dinner along with that “Fado-special”, but I also wanted to see the (real) show at the theater, to listen to the music in different surroundings which echoes and specializes in such performances.
 That was my last evening in Lisbon.
-And what an evening!
+And what an evening it was!

-There was a band and few singers, performing one song after another.
-It seems that you just feel lost at some point.
-With every high note the lady sings you just have another hit of those overwhelming goosebumps, even though you actually don’t have any reason to be blue or sad!
-It makes you wonder about your purpose in life, your loved ones, your destiny, your path, it makes you morn over all those things and people you knew, and so on, and so on… And still, I didn’t understand a word of it!
+A band and a few singers were performing one song after another.
+With every high note the lady sang, I got another hit of those overwhelming goosebumps, even though I wasn’t feeling blue or sad before that.
+It made me wonder about life, my loved ones, my destiny, and my path.
+It makes you morn over things and people you knew, and so on, and so on… And still, I didn’t understand a word!

-Ever since Lisbon, I try to attend most of fado-evenings or concerts (which are scarce but do happen in Belgrade from time to time), but I always keep in mind not to go alone, since it often seems that I am going to burst into tears overwhelmed by the music, without any given reason and even though I am not “that kind of a person”.
-It didn’t happen so far, but there is such a magic to the music that… you never know – it just might this time.
+Ever since my first trip to Lisbon, I try to attend most Fado evenings or concerts (which are scarce but do happen in Belgrade from time to time) and I always keep in mind not to go alone, since I can easily burst into tears when overwhelmed by the music, without any given reason and even though I am not “that kind of a person” who cries easily.
+There is such magic to Fado music that I can’t really explain my reaction.

 The End